calle81/MiSTer_UnofficialCores/README.md

 All core licenses and original cores can be viewed at the official project page: https://github.com/MiSTer-devel/Main_MiSTer/wiki

-The goal of these unofficial cores is to enable the Filter scaling method, which wil provide different scaling options within Core's OSD.
+The goal of these Unofficial Cores is to enable the Filter scaling method where needed, which wil provide different scaling options within Core's OSD.

 ## Some known issues: ##
 * At lower HDMI resolutions, text may appear uneven/distorted.